Student Handbook

 External Credit.

-If a student plans to transfer the credit taken from Educational Advantage to another school, it is the student’s responsibility to verify that their class will be accepted.
-This approval should happen before course enrollment/purchase.
-We are happy to help with this process, and even request the school/counselors contact information on the enrollment application.
+If a student plans to transfer the credit taken from Educational Advantage to another school, the student must verify that their school will accept their EA class(es).
+EA strongly encourages students to seek verification before course enrollment/purchase.
+Students who need help with this process should contact EA.

 Resubmission.